hbnro/tailor/README.md

 Provides a common templating interface for partial rendering.

-It comes with support for Twig, CoffeeScript, HAML, SCSS, LESS and Markdown out of the box.
+It comes with support for Twig, CoffeeScript, Jade, HAML, SCSS, LESS and Markdown out of the box.
 Written using Composer standards, PSR-friendly.

 ## Using the composer